datopia/pixyll/_drafts/db.md

 Here we're imagining Simoleons to be some user-defined asset, which happens to use the namespace `simoleon` for its qualified keywords<sup>1</sup>.
-The `simoleon/balance` values --- in this case --- are submitted not as atoms, but lists representing function applications curried over the entity's attribute value at the relevant block height --- we're commutatively declaring something like _&lt;sender>'s `simoleon/balance` shrinks by 99.
+The `simoleon/balance` values --- in this case --- are submitted not as atoms, but lists representing functions curried over the entity's attribute value at the point of application --- we're commutatively declaring something like _&lt;sender>'s `simoleon/balance` shrinks by 99.
 &lt;recipient>'s grows by 99_.